 Contact Paul Davis for all your property damage needs.
 (440) 834-1155

-- Report the damage to your insurance company as soon as you can.
+- Report the damage to your insurance company as soon as possible.

-- Is your house safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are completed.
+- Are you sure your house is safe?
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You have suffered a water loss.
-While you are waiting for help to arrive, below are helpful tips to help deal with the damage:
+You’ve suffered a water loss.
+While you are waiting for help to arrive, listed below are helpful tips to help deal with the damage:

-- Water Source: It is important to turn off the water.
+- Water Source: It is very important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Dispose of as much standing water as possible, using towels or a mop.
-(Never use the vacuum cleaner.)
+- Floors: Dispose of as much standing water as possible, using a mop or towels.
+(Do not use a vacuum cleaner.)

-- Carpeting: Blot soaked carpeting with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+- Carpeting: Blot soaked carpet with clean, white towels.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid being on carpet if possible.
+- Carpets: Avoid being on carpet if at all possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Walls/Ceilings: Don’t attempt to wash or wipe ceilings or other absorbent surfaces.
+- Walls/Ceilings: Don’t attempt to wash or wipe ceilings and other absorbent surfaces.

-- Doors: Close doors in affected rooms to focus smoke odors as much as possible.
+- Doors: Close all doors in affected areas to limit smoke odors as much as possible.

-- Food Items: Never eat any food exposed to smoke or canned goods that have been subjected to excessive heat.
+- Food Items: Do not consume any food exposed to smoke or canned goods that have been subjected to excessive heat.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Wash plants with mild soap and water, cleaning both sides of the leaves.

 - Windows: If possible, open windows to ventilate.

-If your business or home is damaged by fire, storm, water, mold or other disaster, Call Paul!
+If your business or home is damaged by fire, water, mold, storm or other disaster, Call Paul!